-resolver DNS resolution, such as the recursive lookups performed on behalf of clients by a caching name server.

-rpz Information about errors in response policy zone files, rewritten responses, and, at the highest debug levels, mere rewriting attempts.

-security Approval and denial of requests.

-serve-stale Indication of whether a stale answer is used following a resolver failure.

-spill Queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded.

-trust-anchor-telemetry Trust-anchor-telemetry requests received by named.

-unmatched Messages that named was unable to determine the class of, or for which there was no matching view.
+- resolver DNS resolution, such as the recursive lookups performed on behalf of clients by a caching name server. - rpz Information about errors in response policy zone files, rewritten responses, and, at the highest debug levels, mere rewriting attempts. - rpz-passthru Information about RPZ PASSTHRU policy activity.
+This category allows pre-approved policy activity to be logged into a dedicated channel. - security Approval and denial of requests. - serve-stale Indication of whether a stale answer is used following a resolver failure. - spill Queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded. - trust-anchor-telemetry Trust-anchor-telemetry requests received by named. - unmatched Messages that named was unable to determine the class of, or for which there was no matching view.
 A one-line summary is also logged to the client category.
-This category is best sent to a file or stderr; by default it is sent to the null channel.

-update Dynamic updates.

-update-security Approval and denial of update requests.

-xfer-in Zone transfers the server is receiving.

-xfer-out Zone transfers the server is sending.
+This category is best sent to a file or stderr; by default it is sent to the null channel. - update Dynamic updates. - update-security Approval and denial of update requests. - xfer-in Zone transfers the server is receiving. - xfer-out Zone transfers the server is sending.